GUELPH – Canada’s first two “presumptive positive” cases of the Wuhan coronavirus have been detected in Toronto.

-Locally, health unit officials are monitoring the coronavirus.
+Locally, health unit officials say they are monitoring the coronavirus.

 “Public health is working closely with the Ministry of Health, local hospitals and health care providers to ensure residents are protected, even if the risk is low,” said Dr. Nicola Mercer, medical officer of health and CEO of Wellington-Dufferin-Guelph Public Health (WDGPH).

 Coronaviruses cause illnesses ranging from the common cold to more severe diseases.
-Novel coronavirus is a new strain that had not been previously identified in humans.
+Novel coronavirus is a new strain that has not been previously identified in humans.

 On Dec.
 31, the World Health Organization was informed of a cluster of pneumonia cases of unknown cause linked to a seafood market in Wuhan, China.

-As of Jan.
-28, there have been over 4,500 confirmed coronavirus cases and 106 deaths in China.
+Since then, there have been over 2,700 confirmed coronavirus cases and over 81 deaths in China.